TL;DR

 The fix: map AI-detected themes directly to the metrics your business already tracks.
 If your executive team reviews NPS quarterly, show them which themes are dragging NPS down and by how much.
 If your support leader tracks first-response time, show them which feedback themes correlate with slower resolution.

 Configure role-based views so each team sees what's relevant.
-A product manager sees feature-level sentiment.
-A support lead sees agent-level CSAT.
-A regional manager sees location comparisons.
+A product manager sees feature-level sentiment and the themes driving it.
+A support lead sees agent-level CSAT with entity breakdowns showing which agents are handling which issue types.
+A regional manager sees location comparisons with trend lines showing improvement or decline by branch.
 Same data, different signals for different decisions.

 Step 5: Automate Action, Don't Just Analyze